-Overall, each of premises visited by the inspector was found to be clean, bright, nicely furnished, comfortable, and appropriate to the needs and number of residents living in each home within the designated centre.
-Residents indicated to the inspector that they were very happy with their home.
+Overall, the centre was found to be clean, bright, nicely furnished, comfortable, and appropriate to the needs and number of residents living in the designated centre.
+Residents indicated to the inspector that they were happy with the centre.

 Regulation 18: Food and nutrition